Sunday, March 10, 2019

 Stitching my ego

 I just kept sitting with these discomforting thoughts that evening.
 The neatness of each stitch reminded me of the lost opportunity to share my gratitude.
-After that day, every time I look at that patch on my shoe it reminds me to practice humility.
+After that day, every time I look at that patch on my shoe, it reminds me to practice humility.

 No comments: